Clark Gable

-William Clark Gable (February 1, 1901 – November 16, 1960) was an American film actor.
-Often referred to as The King of Hollywood, He had roles in more than 60 motion pictures in multiple genres during a career that lasted 37 years, three decades of which was as a leading man.
-Gable died of a heart attack at the age of 59; his final on-screen appearance was as an aging cowboy in The Misfits, released posthumously in 1961.
+William Clark Gable (February 1, 1901 – November 16, 1960) was an American actor often referred to as the "King of Hollywood".
+He appeared in more than 60 motion pictures across a variety of genres during a 37-year career, three decades of which he spent as a leading man.
+In 1999, the American Film Institute ranked Gable as the seventh greatest male screen legend of classical Hollywood cinema.